 However, in 2021, oil decisively broke above the 13-year long downtrend line that has been capping the rally in oil, and is holding nicely above that broken trendline.

-Therefore, at Laurence Holdings Group, we are convinced that we are most likely at the beginning of a commodities supercycle.
+At Laurence Holdings Group, one of our highest-conviction trade ideas is that we are most likely at the beginning of a commodities supercycle.

 Copyright© 2021 Laurence Holdings Group Limited.
 All Rights Reserved.